-In order to obtain a Master’s degree in Computer Science, students must obtain 24 credits in courses, with a minimum of nine credits in courses of the basic group and the remaining can be complementar with courses of the specific group.
-Students also need to take the course Seminar for Dissertation and Research for Dissertation, both without credit attribution, but compulsory.
-In the Seminar for Dissertation course, the students present the dissertation proposal, which must be approved by an Examining Board.
-The students enroll in the Research for Dissertation subject once having their proposal approved, for the elaboration and defense of their dissertation.
-In the case of scholar students, it is mandatory to comply with the Teaching Internship course.
-The course is organized on a trimester basis.
-The above information is contained in the Program standard.
+The Master’s course in Computer Science is organized on a quarterly basis.
+According to the Program’s norms, to obtain the title of Master in Computer Science, students of the Program need to obtain 24 credits in subjects, with at least nine credits from subjects in the basic nucleus, with the rest being complemented with specific core disciplines.
+Students also need to take the Seminar for Dissertation and Research for Dissertation subjects, both without attribution of credits, but mandatory.
+In the Seminar for Dissertation discipline, students present the dissertation proposal, which must be approved by the Examining Board.
+The students take the course Research for Dissertation, once their proposal has already been approved, for the preparation and defense of their dissertation.
+In the case of scholarship students, the discipline of Teaching Internship is mandatory.

-Specifically, we identified two main lines of research whose maturity we believe would lead to the consolidation of the area of Data Science within a horizon of a few years of research and development: (i) Algorithms, Optimization, and Computational Modeling, (ii) Data Management and Applications.
+Specifically, we identified two main lines of research whose maturity leads to a comprehensive formation of Computer Scientist with a solid background in Data Science in a horizon of some years of research and development: (i) Data and Application Analysis and (ii) Learning Machine and Optimization.

-In the Program’s page, the offered courses are presented, identifying those that are of the basic group and those of the specific group.
-It should be emphasized that the offer of the courses each trimester is planned and disseminated at the end of the previous year, which allows students to be able to plan how many courses to take.
+On the Program page, the subjects offered are presented, identifying those that belong to the basic nucleus, as well as those belonging to a specific nucleus.
+It should be noted that the offer of subjects per quarter is planned and published at the end of the previous year, which allows students to plan ahead in terms of the subjects to be taken in each quarter.

-The PPCIC uses educational technologies in the Master’s Program.
-Their teaching materials are primarily and preferably accessed through the Moodle Platform.
-Through the platform, students have access to support materials, submit work and interact with each other and teachers.
-The classrooms were recently equipped with interactive whiteboards with resources for teachers.
+PPCIC uses educational technologies in the Master’s Program.
+Its teaching materials are essential and preferably accessed through the Moodle Platform.
+Through the platform, students have access to support materials, submit papers and interact with each other, as well as with teachers.
+The classrooms have recently been equipped with interactive whiteboards with resources for teachers.

-Also, there is planning of more significant interaction between undergraduate and postgraduate courses through the undergraduate course called Applied Research Practice.
-In this course, Master’s students can carry out the Teaching Internship by formulating themes peripheral to their master’s research that are developed by groups of students throughout the class.
-This theme can also be used as the basis for the conclusion work of the undergraduate course.
-These initiatives are very positive because they generate a greater synergy between undergraduate and postgraduate, quickly awaken the vocation of collaborative work in Research & Development in masters students and at the same time the interest of undergraduates in improving their training while deciding to take the master’s degree.
+In addition, there is a plan for greater interaction between undergraduate and graduate courses through the undergraduate discipline called Applied Research Practice.
+In this discipline, master students can carry out Teaching Practice by formulating themes that are peripheral to their master’s research, which are developed by groups of students throughout the discipline and that can be used as work themes for completing the undergraduate course.
+These initiatives are positive because they generate greater synergy between undergraduate and graduate courses, more quickly arouse the vocation of collaborative work in Research & Development in master’s students and, at the same time, the interest of undergraduate students in improving their training throughout decide to take the master’s degree.

-Another innovative feature is the Weekly Research Seminar.
-These seminars aim to stimulate PPCIC students’ ability to organize their research and present their ideas.
-The seminars take place during each academic term, with the participation of students enrolled in the second trimester of the course onwards.
-In the seminars, the students present: (i) articles accepted for publication in conferences, for rehearsal purposes; (ii) articles produced in some course in the previous trimester; (iii) an account of the evolution of his research.
-Through such presentations, students gain feedback on their work and presentations, aiding in their academic development.
+Another innovative feature is in the Weekly Research Seminars.
+Such seminars aim to stimulate PPCIC students in their ability to organize their research and present their ideas.
+The seminars take place throughout each academic quarter, with the participation of students enrolled from the second quarter of the course onwards.
+In seminars, students present: (i) articles accepted for publication in conferences, for the purpose of prior / essay; (ii) articles made during any course taken in the previous quarter; (iii) an account of the evolution of his research.
+Through such presentations, students obtain feedback on their work and presentations, assisting in their academic development.

-The Weekly Research Seminars are integrated into the Scientific Methodology in Computation course.
-Thus, newcomers have the opportunity to observe in practice the concepts explored in the subject, as well as to know the researches in progress by other students and to allow greater integration between them.
+The Weekly Research Seminars are integrated into the discipline of Scientific Methodology in Computing.
+Thus, students who recently joined the course have the opportunity to observe in practice the concepts explored in the discipline, as well as to know the research in progress by other students, which mobilizes greater integration between them.

-It is also worth mentioning the participation of undergraduate students in the seminars, as an additional activity to their training, through the computation of compulsory hours.
-Such participation is important, allowing greater integration of these students with the ones from PPCIC.
-Together with the Applied Research Practice course, the seminars represent yet another stimulus for undergraduates to pursue their masters’ degree.
+It is also worth mentioning the participation of undergraduate students in seminars, as a complementary activity to their training, through the calculation of mandatory hours.
+Such participation is important, allowing for a greater integration of these with PPCIC students.
+Along with the discipline of Applied Research Practice, the seminars represent another stimulus for undergraduate students to follow in the master’s degree.

-It is also worth mentioning the interaction with high school students, through the PIBIC-EM Program, effectively seeking the verticalization of education.
-These students, therefore, have the opportunity to interact with students from other levels of teaching experiencing the practice of research.
+It is also worth mentioning the interaction with high school technical students, through the PIBIC-EM Program, effectively seeking the verticalization of teaching; these students, therefore, have the opportunity to interact with students from other levels of education, experiencing the practice of research.